robusta-dev/robusta/docs/user-guide/alert-manager.rst

 You should see the demo alert, in the Robusta UI, Slack, or any other configured ``sink`` within a few minutes

+.. admonition:: "Alerts won't show up" UI notification
+    :class: warning

+    "Alerts won't show up because Prometheus is not connected to Robusta" will always be there even if the connection is configured correctly, until the first alert has been raised.

 Prometheus Operator
 -----------------------
 If you are using a Prometheus Operator that was **not** installed with Robusta, you should define a `manually-managed secret <https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md#manually-managed-secret>`_